chrisvel/tududi/README.md

 puma -C app/config/puma.rb
 ```

-Open your browser and navigate to `http://localhost:9292` to access the application.
+Open your browser and navigate to `http://localhost:9292` to access the application and login with the email and the password you created.

 ## Contributing